 As an Amazon Associate, I earn from qualifying purchases.

-- Preheat the pan and oil.
-After the pan has preheated, add some of the oil to it and stick it back in the oven for 2 minutes.
-A hot pan and hot oil will give the veggies a jump start on the roasting process.
+- Preheat the sheet pan.
+Place the sheet pan in the oven while the oven is preheating.
+A hot pan will give the brussels sprouts a jump start on the roasting process.

 - Don’t crowd the pan!
 Give the brussels plenty of space to roast.
 Too much veg all smushed together will cause the water to steam instead of evaporating.
 Try using two or even three pans if you want to roast larger batches.